maroba/findiff/README.md

 * Fully vectorized for speed
 * Calculate raw finite difference coefficients for any order and accuracy for uniform and non-uniform grids
 * Generate matrix representations of arbitrary linear differential operators
+* Solve partial differential equations with Dirichlet or Neumann boundary conditions

 ## Installation